thjm/Sketches/README.md

 ## Memory/FlashReader

 Arduino based device which can read EPROMs and EEPROMs in 24 ..
-32 pin DIP cases.
+32 pin DIP cases but not in 40 pin cases.

-Tested (so far) with the following devices:
+Tested (so far) with the following devices (reading):
 - EPROM 2732
 - EPROM 2764
 - EPROM 27128
 - EPROM 27256
 - EPROM 27512
+- Flash W29C020
+and writing:
+- None

 ## Transverter